DataForgeSci/RAPID/README.md

 * Sungkyun Choi (1.0.0)

 ### Acknowledgments
-This project makes use of [AutoFP](https://github.com/xpclove/autofp), an open-source tool for automated Rietveld refinement.
+This project makes use of [AutoFP](https://github.com/xpclove/autofp), an open-source tool for automated Rietveld refinement, and the [FullProf Suite](https://www.ill.eu/sites/fullprof/), which serves as the Rietveld refinement engine interfaced by RAPID.
 We thank the authors for providing their implementation, which inspired and supported our work.